This page forms part of our blog which contains a series of hints, tips and advice for consumers and tradespeople.

 These changes are now in force.

-BS5534 states that cement can no longer be used as the sole means of securing roof tiles in place.
+BS5534 states that mortar can no longer be used as the sole means of securing roof tiles in place.

-To meet the new requirements, a mechanical fix such as a screw or clip should be used.
+To meet the new requirements, a mechanical fix such as a screw or clip should be used either with mortar or to replace it.

 The Dry System

-The dry fix system secures the roof tiles to the roof without any cement whatsoever.
+The dry fix system secures the roof tiles to the roof without any mortar whatsoever.

 Take a look at the photo below: